November 22 – December 14, 2019 | Suzanne Sbarge: Dovetail

 Scientists have recently discovered a surprising super-massive black hole that estimates with great accuracy when starlight first filled our universe.
 On earth, we have always looked to the stars to find out where we are.
 Suzanne’s paintings speak to this searching.
 In Constellation 2, starlight cyclones through the tiny house and tunnels into the earth, providing a map for knowing where we are.
 Similarly, the figures in Clay Pigeon and Leopard II are bound to the map beneath their feet but look to the sky for a different kind of knowledge.
 Suzanne’s art reminds us indeed, that our world in all its mysteries is meant to be celebrated.

-A fantasticallly insightful cover story by Jennifer Levin appeared in the Pasatiempo (The New Mexican’s art publication) on December 1, 2017, in conjunction with the opening of her exhibition Meta/Morph at Turner Carroll.
+A fantasticallly insightful cover story by Jennifer Levin appeared in the Pasatiempo (the Santa Fe New Mexican’s art publication) on December 1, 2017, in conjunction with the opening of her exhibition Meta/Morph at Turner Carroll.
 Levin details Suzanne Sbarge’s background as the daughter of Jewish refugees, on a Holocaust survivor.
 Sbarge’s grandfather and great grandfather were both rabbis, who infused her early life with an innately mystical quality.
 Sbarge takes her intuitive mysticism, as well as her profound study of Jungian archetypal psychology, into her artistic world.
 She applies this primal mystical consciousness to her collaged images of animals and humans, thereby presenting her belief that all living beings are intuitively connected.
 Sbarge makes a fascinating connection between our interconnected consciousness as humans with the consciousness of animals in her statement: “Animals are part of human consciousness.
 As we lose animals, we are losing parts of our own consciousness.”

 You can read the full text of Levin’s fabulous article here.